nZEDb/nZEDb/misc/update/nix/screen/threaded/README.txt

 Attach to another screen, screen -x POSTP (postprocessing), screen -x RELEASES (update releases).

-To reatach to the first screen type screen -x , you will get a list of the 3 screens, you will see numbers, screen -x number  (change number for one of the numbers in the list).
+To re-attach to the first screen type screen -x , you will get a list of the 3 screens, you will see numbers, screen -x number  (change number for one of the numbers in the list).